jacksonlewis87/MLB-Player-Tracking/README.md

 ### Linking Points

 Once points are gathered from each frame, they need to be linked together.
 To do this, I matched points from each frame by the minimum proximity value (difference between x, y, and blob size), creating chains of coordinates in the set of frames.
-If a chain wasn't close enough to a detected point a blank value was appended to the chain.
-Any points from a frame that weren't attached to a chain were discarded.
+If a chain wasn't close enough to a detected point, a blank value was appended to the chain.
+Any points from a frame that weren't attached to a chain were then discarded.
 After the chains were created, I filtered out any chains that had a long streak of null values, resulting in a set of the most complete chains.
 I then filtered out any duplicate chains, keeping the 'smoothest' in each case.
 This resulted in a location dataset for every offensive and defensive player, umpire, and base.

 ## Tracking Results
 Tracked locations